 Since the time I began to follow Saul’s advice and the contributions from everyone here:

 |2023||Month to Date||Year to Date|

-This portfolio is what is in our non-taxable Roth and Rollover IRAs only.
+This portfolio is what is in my family’s non-taxable Roth and Rollover IRAs only.
+It contains the bulk of what we’ll live on during retirement.
 We have not added any money to these accounts for many years.
 To buy something I’ve sold something else.
 I don’t trade options or use any leverage.
 I stay fully invested at all times and keep less than 1% in cash.